mcinglis/c-style/readme.md

 printf( "%f\n", ( float )333334125.31 );    // 333334112.000000
 ```

 Space isn't an issue anymore, but floating-point errors still are.
-It's much harder for numeric drift to cause problems for `double`s than it is for `float`s. `float` is another thing we just don't need anymore, so don't use it and your C programming will be simpler.
+It's much harder for numeric drift to cause problems for `double`s than it is for `float`s.
+Unless you have a very specific reason to use `float`s, use `double`s instead.
+Don't use `float`s "because they will be faster", because without benchmarks, you can't know if it actually makes any discernible difference.
+Finish development, then perform benchmarks to identify the choke-points, then use `float`s in those areas, and see if it actually helps.
+Don't prematurely optimize.

-Ben Klemens says there is less of imperative to use `long`s over `int`s, but it's still something you should think about:

-> Should we use long `int`s everywhere integers are used?
-The case isn't quite as open and shut.
-A `double` representation of `n` is more precise than a `float` representation of `n`, even though we’re in the ballpark of three; both `int` and `long` representations of numbers up to a few billion are precisely identical.
-The only issue is overflow, [when `int` will be entirely wrong.]

-As well as this argument, I'm partial to using `int` (for now) over `long` just because it reads better.
-Also, `int` plays a large role in idiomatic C (e.g. return codes), so it would be quite jarring to ditch completely in favor of `long`.